oharar/rBBS/README.md

 - write code to import migrant/non-breeder data
 - write code to import noise data
 - check route & weather data are useable in their own right
+- add capability to include sites which are surveyed but a species in not observed

 Once that's done, improve functionality, stability etc.